Scroll down the page links in the cYs Journal to view

 His death in 1989, somewhere around the age of 100, marked the passing of a great sage and teacher.

-At this point in time, as we near 2018, outside of four surviving children, his middle son TKV Desikachar having died on August 8th 2016 and his youngest son TK Sribhashyam having died on November 12th 2017, there are only two students of Krishnamacharya now living who studied directly with him and are actively teaching in the West.
-They are S Ramaswami and AG Mohan, who were also the two longest serving non-family students.
+At this point in time, as we embrace 2020, outside of four surviving children, his middle son TKV Desikachar having died on August 8th 2016 and his youngest son TK Sribhashyam having died on November 12th 2017, there are only two students of Krishnamacharya now living who studied directly with him and are actively teaching in the West.
+They are S Ramaswami and AG Mohan, who were also the two longest-serving non-family students.